fossasia/Codeheat/README.md

 * Check your GitHub notifications and email.
 * Make sure you are listed on the [FOSSASIA members page](https://github.com/orgs/fossasia/people).
 * Comment on your onboarding issue and request assistance.

-Welcome to the FOSSASIA community, and happy coding!

 ## Repository Content